 Was imagining (and why does this default reset to grey... who gave this machine the right to think for me.
-I don't even know this machine and quite resent the intrusion.
+I don't even know this machine and resent the intrusion.
 It does not RENT me yet.
 I figure there are few free things left and at the very least I should be able to assume proper rights and privileges over a glorified type writer.)
 So now I was actually thinking again yesterday while driving back.
 The velocity works well and here... a portion of the paragraph.
-Sort of Poughkeepsie to the Palisades:
+Sort of Poughkeepsie to Palisades:

 The situation in the garage is intolerable.
 I simply must move that situation out of there.
 I can't seem to just write things down.
 Would be such a grace note to make a book of thoughts instead.
 It's no longer necessary to bury myself in all this clutter, one would like to think when I am someone else, but I find myself like some sort of Miss Havisham wrapped up in my dry rot of clinging self dictating cobwebs.
 And there are heaps of this relic catastrophe.
 I don't see how it's possible to venture from my wheelchair... the great expectations of myopia and dust mites.
-Is there a market for boxes upon boxes of what's left even if I find a way to manufacture this grandiose wishes were horses and beggars had wings to ride foxgloves and pigs tails and all the rest of what's probably written down somewhere around here on all the shelves?
+Is there a market for boxes upon boxes of what's left even if I find a way to manufacture this grandiose wishes were horses and beggars had wings and all the rest of what's probably written down somewhere around here on all the shelves?
 I have too many books.
 Keep thinking I should sell them on Amazon like Camille.
 But I can't seem to read how that works and which one would I start with anyway as she said "it's the textbooks that sell best" and I don't have many of those.
 My old Italian books.
 But they're dog eared and I suspect the language has changed.